alijafarkamal/School-Management-System/README.md

-This project is currently under development.
+This is a School Management System made in C++ using SQL.